com-480-data-visualization/com-480-project-datart/Milestone-reports/milestone1.md

 <h5> French population</h5>

-We have in total 2 categories of datasets, used in our project for describing the french population :
+We have in total 2 categories of datasets, used in our project for describing the french population:

-.
-Description based on <u>age</u> (19-year age groups) and <u>gender</u> per year and per region/department (between 2002 and 2017)
+* Description based on <ins>age</ins> (19-year age groups) and <ins>gender</ins> per year and per region/department (between 2002 and 2017)
-.
-Description based on <u>revenue and taxes</u> per year and per region only (between 2002 and 2015)
+* Description based on <ins>revenue and taxes</ins> per year and per region only (between 2002 and 2015)

 Also, we had to clean and pre-process this data in order to group it in one single dataframe (for every category) by creating a "year" column or a "gender" categorical column (previously headers in the excel files).